 New Scotland Yard (Head Office of Metropolitan Police)

 Metropolitan Police have relocated to their new offices in Embankment.
 This is the 3rd location of their headquarters called New Scotland Yard and back to the Embankment.
 We can look forward to Metropolitan Police to further enhance its reputation as a modern-day police service in this new Headquarters.

 These buildings receive energy from the River flow and from the energy passing down Whitehall.

 The Previous Headquarters was in an anonymous office block in Victoria.
 The entrance in Broadway, did not receive much energy.
 From the 1960s to the 2016, Metropolitan Police has much criticism of its work.

 The Palace of Westminster (Parliament – House of Commons and House of Lords)

 This is the legislative arm of the Government.
 It has 2 Chambers, the Lower House – The House of Parliament is for elected representatives (Members of Parliament) and the Upper House – House of Lords for nominated members.

 Feng Shui Analysis: The Main Entrance of the Palace of Westminster.

-The river goes through London bringing the energy characteristics of Power and Money.
-This is the ideal energy properties for the nation’s capital and a major commercial and financial centre.
+The river goes through London bringing the energy with characteristics of Power and Money.
+This is the ideal properties for the nation’s capital and the world’s major commercial and financial centre.

 - City of London